GlobalSharkMovement/O2RecordingTag/README.md

 Temperature data (thetao) from Global Ocean Physics Analysis and Forecast product (https://doi.org/10.48670/moi-00016).

 ## files
-Folder that contains csv files with environmental (oxygen and temperature) and acceleration-derived swimming metrics (e.g., tailbeat frequency, pitch, odba) previously extracted from IGOR analysis, for all tagged sharks (n =3).
+Folder that contains csv files with environmental (oxygen and temperature) and acceleration-derived swimming metrics (e.g., tailbeat frequency, pitch, ODBA) at 1Hz, previously extracted from IGOR analysis, for all tagged sharks (n =3).

 ## tables